 Roll it out without touching your training stack.

-Skilly Work is the evidence layer that sits on top of the training you already run — so introducing it doesn’t mean ripping anything out, rewriting a policy or rescheduling a course.
-Start with one team, about 15 minutes per person a cycle, and a light one-time lift for IT.
-Here’s how.
+Skilly Work sits on top of the training you already run.
+Nothing to rip out, no policy to rewrite.
+Start with one team: about 15 minutes per person a cycle, and a light one-time lift for IT.

 Why it’s low-friction

-Nobody has to swap out an LMS, rewrite the AI policy or move anyone’s learning.
-People keep doing the training they already do; Skilly Work captures the short, applied reflection that proves it changed how they act — the one thing a completion certificate can’t show.
-Lead every internal conversation with that, and the “we already do AI training” objection answers itself.
+People keep the training they already do; Skilly Work adds the short, applied reflection that proves it changed how they act, the one thing a completion certificate can’t show.
+Lead with that, and the “we already do AI training” objection answers itself.

 Where to start